wenyan-lang/wyg/README.md

 ### Use wyg in browser

-You can fetch the package infomation by
+You can fetch the package information by

 ```html
 <script src="https://unpkg.com/@wenyanlang/wyg"></script>